Mel Owens: Personal and post-football career

-Following his time as an NFL player, Owens obtained a Series 7 License and worked as a financial advisor at Merrill Lynch.
-He later attended University of California, Hastings College of the Law and was admitted to the California bar in 2003.
+Following his time as an NFL player, Owens passed the Series 7 exam and worked as a financial advisor at Merrill Lynch & Co.
+He later attended University of California, Hastings College of the Law earning a Juris Doctor (JD).
+He was admitted to the State Bar of California in 2003.
 In 2006, he became a founding partner of Namanny, Byrne & Owens in Laguna Hills, California.
 He specializes in workers' compensation, sports law, sports injuries and disability benefits.